 Alabama’s bill would criminalize abortions with punishment of up to 99 years in prison for doctors that perform the procedure and includes only limited health exceptions (see sidebar for more).
 But the bill does not exempt cases of rape or incest.

-In Georgia, Republican Gov. Brian Kemp last week signed a “heartbeat bill” that would ban abortion anytime after the first six weeks of a woman’s pregnancy, often the earliest a fetal heartbeat can be detected (though the term “heartbeat” is a matter of medical interpretation at that stage).
-Similar “heartbeat” bills have already been passed or considered by other state governments throughout the U.S., including Kentucky, Ohio and Tennessee.
+A number of “heartbeat” bills similar to the one that recently passed in Louisiana have made their way through state legislatures throughout the U.S. In Georgia, Republican Gov. Brian Kemp this month signed a bill that would ban abortion anytime after the first six weeks of a woman’s pregnancy, often the earliest a fetal heartbeat can be detected (though the term “heartbeat” is a matter of medical interpretation at that stage).
+Missouri Gov. Mike Parson signed an eight-week ban on abortion last Friday.
+Similar bills have already been passed or been considered by other state governments throughout the U.S., including Mississippi, Kentucky, Ohio and Tennessee.

 Abortion advocates point out that at six weeks, many women may not realize they are pregnant.

 “What we’re seeing this year on abortion bans is unprecedented,” said Elizabeth Nash, a senior state issues manager at the Guttmacher Institute, a research institution that advocates for abortion rights.
 “For 46 years, we’ve typically seen restrictions on abortion — things like waiting plans or limits on coverage.
 Those kinds of restrictions have been put on the backburner.
 Conservative legislators are now pursuing near total or total abortion bans.”

 Why are states advancing controversial abortion laws now?